 2. develop a competitive compensation package

-Is your current current salary and compensation package competitive for today's drug safety specialists?
-If you're not sure, use Randstad's 2019 Salary Guide to determine where your organization stands in this evolving job market.
-Be sure to use our salary calculator to see the latest data on pay rates for drug safety specialists (as well as a number of other life sciences roles) in your specific market.
+Is your current salary and compensation package competitive for today's drug safety specialists?
+If you're not sure, use Randstad's salary guide to determine where your organization stands in this evolving job market.
+And be sure to use our salary calculator to see the latest data on pay rates for drug safety specialists (as well as a number of other life sciences roles) in your specific market.

 But there's more to compensation than salaries.
 Are your healthcare benefits competitive?
 What about retirement contributions and investment opportunities?
 Do you offer professional development or continuous learning?
 Since there aren't clear career paths for drug safety specialists — especially those who aren't physicians — consider beefing up your benefits to include tuition reimbursement or other educational contributions, which will not only help you to attract the talent you need in this role, but retain them over the long term.

 66% of workers believe a strong benefits and perks package is important.

 3. identify the top skills for drug safety specialists

 Drug safety specialists provide great value to life sciences companies in numerous ways: they're key contributors to clinical trials, they collaborate closely with medical directors, they develop standard operating procedures and — perhaps most importantly — they stay on top of current regulatory guidelines.
 But keep in mind, too, that the duties and responsibilities of a drug safety specialist can vary from company to company, so you'll need to identify exactly what your business needs from these specialists.